Alex Murdaugh found guilty of murders of wife and son

 A jury in South Carolina reached a verdict of guilty on all counts after just three hours of deliberations in the case of disgraced former attorney Alex Murdaugh, who was accused of killing his wife and son in 2021.

-Murdaugh was charged with four counts: the murder of Maggie Murdaugh, the murder of Paul Murdaugh, and two counts of possession of a weapon during a crime.
+Murdaugh was convicted on four counts: the murder of Maggie Murdaugh, the murder of Paul Murdaugh, and two counts of possession of a weapon during a crime.
 Murdaugh, 54, faces 30 years to life in prison without parole for each murder charge.

 Sentencing is expected to take place on Friday.
 Murdaugh still faces another trial in the future over numerous financial crimes.